cemac/CFizer/README.md

 If running on JASMIN, load the `jaspy` environment: `module load jaspy/3.10/r20230718`.
 This contains all the required dependencies.

 # Setup
 The most important setup for users is to check/complete the `vocabulary.yml` and `config.yml` files.
-The define, respectively, how the MONC variables are to be modified for CF compliance, and parameters that should be uniform across a set of files, including the source of the original data.
+They define, respectively, how the MONC variables are to be modified for CF compliance, and parameters that should be uniform across a set of files, including the source of the original data.

 [CF Conventions recommend](http://cfconventions.org/Data/cf-conventions/cf-conventions-1.10/cf-conventions.html#description-of-file-contents) the following global attributes be present in all datasets:
 - `title`:          Set automatically by CFizer, based on file names and any merge/split operations.